Peanut butter brownies

 - 2 tbsp of milled flax seeds

-- 1 scoop of vanilla protein powder (I recommend fitdelis)
+- 1 scoop of vanilla protein powder (I recommend nuzest)

 - 1 small or 1/2 large mashed banana

-- 3/4 cup of pitted dates (I recommended medjool dates)
+- 3/4 cup of pitted dates (I normally use medjool dates)

-- 1/2 cup of plant based milk (unsweetened and unflavoured)
+- 1/2 cup of plant based milk (ideally plain and unsweetened)

-- 1/4 cup of peanut or almond butter (no added salt - I used pip and nut)
+- 1/4 cup of peanut or almond butter (best option is those with little or no added oil and sugar)

 - 1-2 tsp of vanilla extract